grafana/tempo/docs/sources/tempo/setup/upgrade.md

 ### Default block format changed to vParquet2

-While not a breaking change, upgrading to Tempo 2.2 will by default change Tempo’s block format to vParquet2.
+While not a breaking change, upgrading to Tempo 2.2 by default changes Tempo’s block format to vParquet2.

 To stay on a previous block format, read the [Parquet configuration documentation]({{< relref "../configuration/parquet#choose-a-different-block-format" >}}).
 We strongly encourage upgrading to vParquet2 as soon as possible as this is required for using structural operators in your TraceQL queries and provides query performance improvements, in particular on queries using the `duration` intrinsic.